 Assembly Members represent the interests of Wales and its people, make laws for Wales and hold the Welsh Government to account.

 Members represent interests of the individuals living within the constituency or region they have been elected to represent.
 They have regular contact with the public through meetings, telephone calls, correspondence or surgeries.

 When the Assembly is in session, Assembly Members meet in the Senedd in Cardiff Bay to discuss issues of importance to Wales and its people.
-They meet together in Plenary twice a week, where Members ask questions of Welsh Government Ministers, debate issues such as Government policies and committee reports and discuss proposed laws.
+They meet together in Plenary twice a week, where Members ask questions of Welsh Government Ministers, debate issues such as Government policies and committee reports and examine Welsh laws.
 Opposition parties can have debates on issues of their choice, and debates are allocated according to the relative size of the parties in the Assembly.

 Through committees, the Assembly is able to carry out more detailed scrutiny and Members are able to specialise in particular subjects.

 Assembly Members are required to take an oath of allegiance or make a corresponding affirmation soon after their election.
 The work that they can do as an Assembly Member is restricted until the oath has been taken or the affirmation made.

 Support for Members